Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Strut Spring Compression Tool

-Dis-assemble the Strut Assembly
+10. Take Apart the Strut Assembly

-Transfer the Spring Compressors
+11. Transfer the Spring Compressors

-Re-assemble the Strut
+12. Reassemble the Strut

-Rotate the Upper Mount left to right until the Strut Stem rotates with the mount.
+Rotate the upper mount left to right until the strut stem rotates with the mount.
 This will indicate that the mount has locked with the indent on the strut stem.
-Turn the Mount to align with the paint marks.
-Put on the Strut Stem Washer and Nut and torque down; preferably with an impact driver.
-Release the spring tension equally on both sides of the strut's spring compressor until the upper portion of the spring meets the Upper Strut Mount.
+Turn the mount to align with the paint marks.
+Put on the strut stem washer and nut and torque down, preferably with an impact driver.
+Release the spring tension equally on both sides of the strut's spring compressor until the upper portion of the spring meets the upper strut mount.
 Remove the compressors.

-Mounting the Strut Assembly
+13. Mounting the Strut Assembly

-13. Start by mounting the the bolts in the Upper Strut Mount into the Upper Wheel Well Strut Mounting Points.
-A helper can spin on the nuts after the alignment through the mounting holes has been made.
-Afterwards, using a combination of a hydraulic jack and pulling and wiggle force, position the wheel knuckle into the Strut Assembly until the holes of the knuckle and Strut Assembly are in alignment.
-Punch/jam the Strut Bolts through the holes, screw on the nut and tighten.
-Before assembly of the sway bar link and brake line bolts, apply some anti-seize to the threads.
+Start by mounting the the bolts in the upper strut mount into the upper wheel well strut mounting points.
+A helper can spin on the nuts once the alignment through the mounting holes has been made.
+Afterwards, using a combination of a hydraulic jack and pulling and wiggle force, position the wheel knuckle into the strut assembly until the holes of the knuckle and strut assembly are in alignment.
+Punch or jam the strut bolts through the holes, screw on the nut, and tighten.
+Before assembling the sway bar link and brake line bolts, apply some anti-seize to the threads.